kuche1/hots3/README.md

-build and run with with `make -j && ./hots3 6969`
+build and run with with `make -j && ./hots3 <number-of-bot-players>`

 this is only the server